medomics/medomics_NatCancer/Figures/Figure_6/README.md

 This section is used to reproduce the NLP experiments of current Figure 6 of the manuscript.

 Due to patient confidentiality issues, original files cannot be shared at the moment.
-However, we have produced a compatible Demo example, to run and test the python code of the NLP framework that produces the results shown in Figure 6 (see the DEMO_NLP folder).
+However, we have produced a compatible Demo example, to run and test the python code of the NLP framework that produces the results shown in Figure 6 (see the Demo_NLP folder of this repository).

-The graphical results with the real data are printed on Jupyter Notebook ```RESULTS.ipynb```.
+In this section, the graphical results with the real data are printed on Jupyter Notebook ```RESULTS.ipynb```.

 ## Prerequisites
 * MAC or Linux operating systems (tested on CentOS Linux release 7.6.1810).
 * Python 3.7.4 and above.

 ## Installing